outintech/nbjc-app/README.md

 >  * Edit the `supervised` directive to `systemd`, see [tutorial][redis-ubuntu-tutorial].

 - Create a new user with the password as specified in `database.yml` by using the postgres command `CREATE USER new_user with PASSWORD 'your_super_secret_password';`
+- Give the user roles to create db - `alter user nbjc_app with CREATEROLE CREATEDB;`

 - Start the services.
 	> If you installed these with `brew`, you can start them with `brew services start <SERVICE>`.